 - Limited resistance due to the thinness of the veneer (compared to a crown for example)

-- Solution only for the teeth of the smile (which correspond to the incisors)
+- A solution only for the teeth seen in a the smile (which correspond to the incisors)

 - Requires an adapted diet (impossible to crunch in hard food)